shautvast/stare_case_to_heaven/README.md

 __Gradients are pretty magic!__

-Just a simple app that lets you stare at the sky
+Lets you stare at passing clouds.